Software Testing Strategies and Approaches

 - The best way to detect all bugs is to run software through real devices and browsers.

-- When it comes to a website, ensure that it is under the purview of both manual and automation testing.
+- When it comes to a website, ensure it is under the purview of manual and automation testing.
 Automated Selenium testing should supplement manual tests so that testers do not miss any bugs in the Quality Assurance process.

 - Websites must also be put through extensive cross-browser testing to function consistently, regardless of the browser they are being accessed by.

-- Whether manual or automated, mobile app testing cannot be accurately conducted without real Android & iOS devices as shown below.
+- Whether manual or automated, mobile app testing cannot be accurately conducted without real Android & iOS devices, as shown below.

 In the following video, Maja Frydrychowicz, Sr. Software Engineer at Mozilla, examines automation support from a browser perspective that leads to a better cross-browser testing experience.